 Firstly, dynamic selection of enablers based on SSLAs provides a high-level of abstraction layer by using SSLAs which are independent to the underlying infrastructure, decoupling the security requirements of the specific implementations to deal with problems like heterogeneity and vendor-locking.
 This is especially useful in slicing environments where services including security must be adapted to available resources and constraints.
 Since the metrics can be associated with three different priority levels ("HIGH", "MEDIUM" or "LOW"), for each capability described in the SSLAs, we identify a list of available enablers supporting all the metrics marked with a "HIGH" priority.
 It is logical as we favour first enablers that supports all the metrics with the highest priority level.
-Furthermore, we have chosen to classify the enablers according to the other supported metrics, favouring the greatest number of metrics with "LOW" priority.
+Furthermore, we have chosen to classify the enablers according to the other supported metrics, favouring the greatest number of metrics with "MEDIUM" priority implemented, then the greatest number of metrics with "LOW" priority.
 Overall, this selection strategy is effective, as only the enablers that comply correctly with the critical points are chosen without becoming too drastic.
 Indeed, we avoid cases where our selection strategy would return an empty set of enablers.